actris-cloudnet/rpgpy/README.md

 >>> header, data = read_rpg('rpg_file.LV0')
 ```

-By default, the *data* dictionary key names are taken from the RPG manual.
+By default, the *header* and *data* dictionary key names are taken from the RPG manual.
 Optionally, more explicit key names can be chosen:

 ```python
 >>> header, data = read_rpg('rpg_file.LV0', rpg_names=False)